Durham County 4-H Clubs

 Collapse ▲4-H Clubs

 The first 4-H clubs were believed to be Corn Clubs for boys and Tomato Clubs for girls, whose purpose was to provide youth with research based practices for growing crops in rural settings where farmers resisted new agricultural practices.
 These clubs were so successful in spreading university-based research to these communities that 4-H became the largest youth organization in the United States.
 While 4-H values its agricultural roots, 4-H clubs include any gathering of at least 5 youth from 3 different families, meeting for a common interest.
 This can range from a coding club, to an environmental education club.
 A clubs’ focus may include such a range of topics as: raising pets, cooking, camping, shooting sports, sewing, community service, world cultures, health and drug abuse prevention, performance arts, collecting, gardening, and more.
-Clubs typically meet at least six times in a year, and are lead by an adult volunteer with assistance from the 4-H agent.
+Clubs typically meet once a month, and are lead by an adult volunteer with assistance from the 4-H agent.

 Durham County 4-H Clubs